Certified Forensic Accountant

-The Certified Forensic Accountant, Cr.FA program equips Certified Public Accountants (CPAs) with the recognition that they can provide competent and professional forensic accounting services in a multitude of arenas.
+The Certified Forensic Accountant program assesses Certified Public Accountants (CPAs) knowledge and competence in professional forensic accounting services in a multitide of areas.
 Forensic accountants may be involved in both litigation support (providing assistance on a given case, primarily related to the calculation or estimation of economic damages and related issues) and investigative accounting (looking into illegal activities).

 Cr.FA covers all of the topics a CPA needs to expand their field of expertise.
 The credential goes beyond the traditional training a CPA receives.
 The materials include:

 - Asset misappropriation scams

 - Preparation and courtroom tips

 - IRS Valuation Guidelines